-- C. C. McClure, Assistant Professor of Clinical Radiology.
+C. C. McClure, Associate Professor of Radiology.
+John E. Whiteleather, Instructor in Radiology.

-Bernard M. Weinstein, Assistant in Radiology. - 1.
-RADIOTHERAPEUTICS.
-A series of lectures will be given on methods and clinical uses of radium and roentgen rays in treatment of diseases, and on their underlying principles.
+1. Radiology.
+A series of lectures will be given on physics, methods, and clinical uses of radium and roentgen rays in the diagnosis and treatment of diseases, and on their underlying principles.